lumi-a/masters-thesis/thesis.typ

     $
 ]

-With more effort, one could find better bounds on the probability, but that simply will not be necessary, as we already obtain a sufficient lower-bound on the absolute random-order-ratio:
+With more effort, one could obtain tighter bounds on the probability.
+But that simply will not be necessary, as this weak bound already yields a sufficient lower-bound on the absolute random-order-ratio:
 $
   "RR"_BestFit
   quad=quad sup_(I' ∈ ℐ) 𝔼_(π∈S_(|I'|))[BestFit(π(I'))/Opt(I')]